 Pro Tip: The bottles you pack in can make all of the difference!
 Liquid travel containers is not where you want to skimp on quality.
 Refillable GoToob bottles are specifically engineered for travel – and promise a spill-proof journey!

-When A Little Dab Will Do
+#22 Save Space in your Toiletry Bag when A Little Dab Will Do

 A phenomenal way to save space in your toiletries case is to only bring as much product as you will actually use on your trip.
 Rather than packing larger bottles of face creams and foundation, pour a small amount into a contact lens case.
 Use more than one case if you need to…but just remember to use a contact case with screw top lids.

 Pro Tip: Small 10ml bottles also work great for liquids that you will only need a little dab of during your vacation.
 They are inexpensive and reusable, too!

 When it comes to transporting liquids, we think that refillable travel-size bottles are the way to go.
 In fact, we think travel-size toiletries are the way to go in general when it comes to packing.
 It is amazing how many products are made in a smaller, space-saving size.
 Some favorites are a travel-size hairbrush, travel-size toothpaste, travel-size deodorant and travel-size shaving cream.
 Products we don’t use – but that other travelers do – are mini-magnifying mirrors, travel-size hair straighteners and travel towels.

 Pro Tip: When your travel-size toothpaste runs out, don’t throw it away!
 The tube can actually be refilled from a regular-size toothpaste tube.
 Just securely hold the openings together and squeeze from the larger tube into the travel sized tube!

 #24 Travel Tips for Shaving Cream Alternatives